vuesion/vuesion/docs/guide/styles.md

 All the components are dependents of these variables, so everything will look different if you change these values.

 ::: tip Do you have light brand colors?
-Make sure you replace the `lighten` scss function with the `darken` function.
+Make sure you replace the `lighten` SCSS function with the `darken` function.

 _**This should look much better**_ :smile:
 :::